 I also have a three-year grant from FORTE (together with Elizabeth Van Couvering and Robert MacKenzie) for the project "Labor market intermediary platforms and mediatization in the Swedish gig economy (SWEGIG)" (2019-21), which studies how new apps and web pages which advertise short-term jobs are changing the employment relationship through new demands of mediated self presentation and self promotion.

-Henrik Örnebring mainly teaches Introductory and Advanced Research Methods and supervises bachelor's theses; he also teaches Organizational Communication.
-He is the main supervisor of two PhD students (David Cheruiyot and Fredric Edin) and co-supervisor of one PhD student (Raul Ferrer).
+Henrik Örnebring mainly teaches Media Theory, Organizational Communication, and supervises bachelor's theses.
+He is currently the main supervisor of two PhD students (Fredrik Edin and Carina Tenor).

 Henrik Örnebring is Advisory Board Member of the Worlds of Journalism Survey (www.worldsofjournalism.org) led by Professor Thomas Hanitzsch of Ludwig Maximilian University of Munich, Germany; Advisory Committee Member of the project Journalistic Role Performance Across the Globe (http://www.journalisticperformance.org/) led by Dr Claudia Mellado of the University of Santiago, Chile; was a member of the Swedish Research Council Review Panel on Political Science, Media and Communication Studies, and Peace and Conflict Research, 2015-17; Chair of the Swedish Media Research Association (FSMK) 2016-18; and Vice-Chair/Chair of the ICA Journalism Studies Division 2015-18.